GHAYA's Inaugural 'WORLD WITH PURPOSE' Summit Paves The Way For The Rise Of A Global Impact Economy

-GHAYA, a UAE 'purpose to impact' strategy consultancy, is proud to unveil the inaugural 'WORLD WITH PURPOSE' summit titled“THE RISE OF A GLOBAL IMPACT ECONOMY”.
+(MENAFN- AETOSWire) GHAYA, a UAE "purpose to impact" strategy consultancy, is proud to unveil the inaugural "WORLD WITH PURPOSE" summit titled“THE RISE OF A GLOBAL IMPACT ECONOMY”.
 Under the patronage of the UAE Ministry of Economy and in partnership with MAJRA, National CSR Fund, the summit is scheduled to take place on November 7th and 8th, 2023 at the landmark JA The Resort, awarded 'Dubai Most Sustainable five-star Resort'.

 WORLD WITH PURPOSE 2023 (WWP23), was born out of the dedication of enthusiastic executives who had a strong desire to make a significant impact in the Middle East and Africa.
 This project aims to initiate a crucial conversation in the region about the importance of businesses going beyond mere profit generation and focusing on creating lasting value and influence.
 WWP23 stands as a leading force in the movement towards a worldwide impact-driven economy, advocating for sustainable and meaningful transformation.